-To allow for progress of the Building Warrant application and to for construction to commence on site, consideration may be given to splitting the application into stages.
-These stages must be agreed with the verifier prior to the submission being made, with such agreements being discussed as part of the pre-application customer agreement process.
+To allow for progress of the Building Warrant application and for construction to begin on site, consideration may be given to splitting the application into stages.
+These stages must be agreed with the verifier before the submission being made, with such agreements being discussed as part of the pre-application customer agreement process.

 For new build housing applications, building warrants may typically form two stages:

 For more complex applications, an example of the staging split may be

 - substructure, including drainage